Stepping Up Your Game: 8 Tips To Raise Your Freelance Rate On Ongoing Clients

 To justify an increase in your hourly or monthly rate, you need to market yourself right.

-For starters, if you have gained new skills or offer a new service, by all means update all your professional social accounts and tell your older clients about them.
+For starters, if you have gained new skills or offer a new service, by all means, update all your professional social accounts and tell your older clients about them.
 You can even go ahead and give your job title a little boost.
 Surely, a “senior IT consultant specializing in office networks” sounds more reliable than a plain “IT consultant”.

-Explain how your new offerings will help your client with their future endeavors.
+Explain how your new offerings will help your clients with their future endeavors.
 Remind them how you have worked together in the past to increase revenue, leads, or whatever it was they were struggling with.
 Make yourself part of the team and the effort.
 And always build a rapport with them since day one.
 They will surely appreciate it when the time comes.

 3. Use An Hourly Rate Calculator

 Your increased skills and expertise are not the only reason you raise your freelance rate, right?
 Money must be somewhere there too.

 An hourly rate calculator can help you figure out your exact current financial situation and set your future goals.
 Do you want to just make ends meet or do you want to make extra profit?
 Depending on your goal, you can adjust your freelance rate accordingly, making sure it’s reasonable.